 Hyla Cass, MD, DABPN, ABHIM, is board-certified in both psychiatry and in integrative and holistic medicine.
 She is an internationally acclaimed innovator in the field of integrative medicine, with an emphasis on natural approaches to mental health, women’s health, and hormonal balance.
 She frequently appears on national radio and television, and in national print media.
 She is also the author of several popular books, including Natural Highs, 8 Weeks to Vibrant Health, The Addicted Brain and How to Break Free, and Supplement Your Prescription.
 For more information, see www.cassmd.com.
-Submit your name and email on her home page for free e-report, Reclaim Your Brain, for more info on how to influence your own neurotransmitters.
+Submit your name and email on her home page for her newsletter with health education and updates.

 References, with more in the recommended reading list above especially Peter Bongiorno’s book.

 - Stoll AL, Severus WE, Freeman MP, et al. Omega 3 fatty acids in bipolar disorder: a preliminary double-blind, placebo-controlled trial.
 Arch Gen Psychiatry.
 1999; 56:407-12.

 - Fournier JC, DeRubeis RJ, Hollon SD, et al. Antidepressant drug effects and depression severity: a patient-level meta-analysis.
 JAMA.
 2010; 303(1):47-53.

 - Dunn AL, Trivedi MH, Kampert JB, et al. Exercise treatment for depression: efficacy and dose response.
 Am J Prev Med.
 2005 Jan; 28(1):1-8.